newrelic/video-agent-roku/enablement/instruction-dashboard-json-import.md

 2. Replace '<account_id>' with the New Relic id where you have your Roku data

+(Steps 3-6 can only be performed by New Relic, so provide the JSON to a New Relic contact so it can be imported to your account)

 3. Go to http://one.newrelic.com

 4. Click on the Dashboards launcher